 We strongly encourage scientists with an interest in working with 15- to 18-year-old students to apply for funding.
 PIs and support staff with relevant experience should highlight this experience in their proposal.

 While in the field, Earthwatch participants must be led by scientifically qualified personnel.
 We encourage the presence of the PI in the field, though trained field staff may lead some of the teams.
 The researcher leading Earthwatch participants must have experience leading groups afield.
-The leader must be fluent in English, familiar with Earthwatch safety protocols and guidelines as described in the Earthwatch Field Manual, and certified in first aid.
+The leader must be fluent in English, familiar with Earthwatch safety protocols and guidelines, and certified in first aid.
 Additionally, that individual must be able to communicate about the research effectively with participants, respond to questions, and connect the research to a larger global context.

 Research Ethics Standards

 All projects must follow any existing institutional, national, and international standards for working with animals.
 We only support capture and handling of animals when it is justified and absolutely necessary to answer research questions and when data cannot be obtained in a more noninvasive manner.
 We are interested in supporting the development of novel noninvasive methods and technologies, including, but not limited to, eDNA sampling, camera traps, acoustical monitoring tools, etc., as long as volunteers are involved in their deployment, data collection, and some of the initial analyses.

 All projects must follow any existing institutional, national, and international standards for working with people, and provide IRB “clearance” prior to fielding with Earthwatch volunteers.
 Participants are not to conduct social surveys or interviews in local communities independently or unsupervised, although they may assist the research staff in this when deemed appropriate.